Selecting and Announcing Winners

 Weight the questions/answers strategically

-Understand which questions hold more clout and design your rating scale to naturally divide ideas into high, mid, and low valued scores.
+Understand which questions hold more clout and design your hackathon judging scorecard so that it naturally divides ideas into high, mid, and low valued scores.
 Include evaluators in the conversation for greater transparency and buy-in.

 Incorporate a go/no-go question during evaluation